 Lenovo Chromebook Duet 2-in-1

 A fun Chromebook that converts to a tablet.
 The ARM G72 keeps browsing, media consumption, and basic creation snappy.
-Small size, included keyboard and cover make the combo carry like a book, and that’s a good thing.
+The devices small size, included keyboard and cover make the combo carry like a book, and that’s a good thing.
 Not a fan of the flip-out stand as it makes it hard to use on a lap.
 The less than a pound tablet sings with responsiveness that makes loading Android apps a worthwhile investment.
-The right features in this price range make it a good affordable Chromebook and tablet choice.
+The right features in this price range make it a good affordable Chromebook and Chrome tablet choice.

 What we like